germanf/Documentation/docs/_build/html/_sources/msc-tools/pages/tools.txt

 Purpose:
 ^^^^^^^^
-Create a New Crowdsale
+`Create a New Crowdsale <https://github.com/mastercoin-MSC/spec#new-property-creation-via-crowdsale-with-variable-number-of-tokens>`_

-Creates the raw transacation that when broadcasts will create a New Crowdsale.
+Creates the raw transacation that when broadcasts will create a `New Crowdsale <https://github.com/mastercoin-MSC/spec#new-property-creation-via-crowdsale-with-variable-number-of-tokens>`_.
 Located in mastercoin-tools/scripts

 Requirements: